 Serverless computing provides a cost-effective way for companies to leverage the power of edge computing by eliminating upfront fees and outsourcing the cost of operating and maintaining servers to cloud providers.
 This is crucial for companies who are hesitant to take advantage of edge computing, due to the cost of building and maintaining distributed infrastructure.
 Not only does serverless computing reduce capital expenditures and maintenance costs, performing serverless workloads at the edge has significant long-term cost advantages as a result of the reduced distance data has to travel, necessitating less bandwidth and computational power than processing in cloud providers’ centralized data centers.

-This post will examine the economics of serverless computing, including the factors affecting computing costs, the various pricing models for computing infrastructure, and how Azion’s Edge Functions compares to the costs of other FaaS products.
+This post will examine the economics of serverless computing, including the factors affecting computing costs, the various pricing models for computing infrastructure, and how Azion’s Edge Functions compares to the costs of other serverless compute services.

 Factors Affecting Computing Costs